Indian Geography / Indian River System

 Other Important Rivers in Indian Peninsula

 - In between Mahanadi delta and Hooghly Delta, there exits three important rivers namely, (i) Brahmani, which comes into existence by the

 - South of Cauvery in Tamil Nadu, Vaigai river is located.
-It is the southernmost major river in India, on the banks of which Madurai is located.
+Vaigai is the southernmost major river in India, whereas Pazhayar

 - Luni remains the largest river system of Rajasthan.
-Its source lies in the west of Ajmer in the Aravallis.
-It is lost into the Rann of Kutch.
+The origin of Luni river lies in the west of Ajmer in the Aravalli ranges.
+Luni river

 - Coastal Drainage System - Rivers Mandovi, Zuari and Rachol in Goa, Sharavati in Karnataka and Pamban and Idukki in Kerala are the western coastal rivers

 which are rich in Hydro power potential.
 Harnessing them for irrigation is very difficult.
 These are parallel drainage systems.

 - Which river is the first privatised river in India?

 - Seonath River

 - Pranhita River